 - 28. Samples must be separated from each other, and from other sources of potential contamination, during transit to, and storage at, the laboratory.
 This is particularly important with surface or dusty residues, or with volatile analytes.
 Samples known, or thought, to bear such residues should be doubly sealed in polythene or nylon bags and transported and processed separately. - 29.
 Pest control in, or near, the laboratory must be restricted to pesticides that will not be sought as residues. - 30.
 Volumetric equipment, such as flasks, pipettes and syringes must be cleaned scrupulously, especially for re-use.
 As far as practicable, separate glassware, etc., should be allocated to standards and sample extracts, in order to avoid cross-contamination.
 Avoid using excessively scratched or etched glassware.
 Solvents used for fumigant residues analysis should be checked to ensure that they do not contain the analyte. - 31.
 Where an internal standard is used, unintended contamination of extracts or analyte solutions with the internal standard, or vice versa, must be avoided. - 32.
-Where the analyte occurs naturally in, or is produced from, samples (e.g. inorganic bromide in all commodities; sulphur in soil; or carbon disulfide produced from the Brassicaceae), low-level residues from pesticide use cannot be distinguished from natural levels.
+Where the analyte occurs naturally, or as a contaminant, or is produced during the analysis (e.g. biphenyl in herbs, inorganic bromide in all commodities; sulphur in soil; or carbon disulfide produced from the Brassicaceae), low-level residues from pesticide use cannot be distinguished from background levels.
 Natural occurrence of these analytes must be considered in the interpretation of results.
 Dithiocarbamates, ethylenethiourea or diphenylamine can occur in certain types of rubber articles and this source of contamination must be avoided.